Frequently Asked Questions

 A:The Town of Knightdale only performs zoning site/setback, driveway/sidewalk, and Certificate of Occupancy inspections.
 You can schedule any of these inspections by calling 919-217-2246 and leaving a message.
 Alex Rodriguez performs these Town inspections and can be reached at 919-217-2248.

 All building and mechanical/trade inspections are completed by the Wake County Department of Planning, Development, and Inspections on behalf of the Town.
-To schedule any building or mechanical/trade inspections, call 919-856-6222 or you may schedule through the Permit Portal if you have an active account.
+You may schedule a building or mechanical/trade inspection through the Permit Portal or call 919-856-6222 for further assistance.

 Additional information on inspections can be found here.